Grades 5 and 6 - Galaxy

 Beyond Core Academics

-Twice a week, fifth and sixth grade students have opportunities for enrichment in the areas of Music, Spanish, PE, and Art.
+Twice a week, fifth and sixth grade students have opportunities for enrichment in the areas of art, music, PE, and Spanish.
 Students may continue with Suzuki violin or choose a traditional Music class.
+Once a week, students participate in Coding class.

 Building Self-Reliance: Fall Trips and Spring Capstone Trips